Mysterious Deaths and Superstitions –

 As a rule of thumb the foraging area around a beehive extends for two miles (3 km), although bees have been observed foraging twice and three times this distance from the hive.

 So travelers eating wild honey would be even more vulnerable than locals, not knowing the area like if they lived there.
-They also couldn’t get blood work and other tests to determine what was wrong if they got sick.

 The New King James Version of Matthew 17:15 says, “Lord, have mercy on my son, for he is an epileptic and suffers severely; for he often falls into the fire and often into the water.”
-The literal word for “Moonstruck” translates an epileptic in this context.
+The literal word for “moonstruck” translates to an epileptic in this context.
 The Merriam-Webster dictionary says lunacy means “intermittent insanity once believed to be related to phases of the moon.”

 In Acts 12:21-23,